michetonu/michetonu.github.io/README.md

 ## Neural Networks and Chill

-Michele Tonutti's blog on Data Science and Machine Learning.
+Michele Tonutti's personal website and blog on Data Science and Machine Learning.